Quiz 1 Information

 2) Problem-Solving Session

-Our lab assistants will run a problem-solving session from 1:00 to 3:00 p.m. on Sunday, March 1.
-(The room is yet to be determined.)
+Our lab assistants will run a problem-solving session from 1:00 to 3:00 p.m. on Sunday, March 1 in 34-101.
 The problem-solving session is more like a two-hour recitation than a two-hour lecture.
 Lab assistants will work through past quiz problems, emphasizing practical problem-solving strategies.
 The problem-solving session will not be recorded.

 3) Studying